sjspielman/tasty/workshop/workshop-materials.md

 ### RStudio Server

 Notebooks and data files required for participation in the workshop will be pre-loaded for each user on the RStudio server.
+See [this page](../software-setup/rstudio-login.md) for more information about logging into your RStudio Server account for the first time.